Lagos agrees to pay new minimum wage to LASU, LASPOTECH, ACOED workers

 By Adesina Wahab

-Lagos State Government on Tuesday agreed to pay workers in state-owned tertiary institutions the new minimum wage/consequential adjustment starting from October this year.
+Lagos State Government on Tuesday agreed to pay workers in tertiary Institutions owned by it the new minimum wage/consequential adjustment starting from October this year.

 This followed a meeting held with leaders of the staff unions in the institutions by officials of the state government in Ikeja on Tuesday.